ucsb-eri/Search-Replace-DB/README-THIS-FORK.md

 # My motivation for this fork
-I forked this repo in an attempt to get the script working with PHP-7 (Fedora-28)
+I forked this repo in an attempt to get the script working with PHP-7 (Fedora-28).

+Original fork is at: https://github.com/interconnectit/Search-Replace-DB

 Another fork of this repo to pay attention to is: https://github.com/chrisbarnett1/Search-Replace-DB/tree/php72-support